forestgrape/coronavirus/index.md

 ## Update History
 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.

+> Not all links work since the page structure has changed.

 - 22.3.
 [Spread Assumptions section](./7_social/controlling.md#spread-assumptions) on the [controlling page](./7_social/controlling.md) added.
 Formulations across the page.
 - 18.3.
 [Virion Viability Page](./2_biological/virion_viability.md) in online work (finally!).
     * Virions decay fast in sunlight, soap and disinfectants (the halflife time is a few minutes).
     * From 0 to 40 degrees the decay is faster at increased temperature and depends on the biochemical environment.
 In saliva, nasal mucus and sputum the halflife time is about 8 hours at 4 degrees and about 2 hours at a room-temperature of 22 degrees, especially at air humidities around 40%.
 In dry air or high but not very high humidity the decay is slower.
     * Above 45 degrees the decay fastens (doubling about every 2 degrees) due to the spring-loaded proteins (spikes and sometimes N) loosing their structure and thereby the stored energy.
 - 17.2.
 [Masks](./6_prevention_and_treatment/masks.md) now on separate page (moved from controlling).
 Added section about [Personal Mask Preferences](./6_prevention_and_treatment/masks.md#personal-mask-preferences)
 - 13.2.
 How Coronaviruses overcome Immune System obstacles moved to separate page [Immune Evasion](./4_immunological/immune_evasion.md).
 - 11.2.
 Corrected mistakes (T Cell Training) on the [Immune System page](./4_immunological/immune_system.md) and added/completed section how SARS-2 overcomes antibodies.